waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ## Usability

-Usabulity is how easy to use my site will be for the end-user, without the need for help or guidance.
+Usability is how easy to use my site will be for the end-user, without the need for help or guidance.

 ### Relevance to the System